 How to Have the Best Experience

 Make sure you wear a sturdy pair of walking shoes.
 Flip-flops and sandals are not a good idea.
 Parts of the trail are wet and very slippery, especially in the tunnels near the narrow gorge.

 Get here early or late in the day if you want to experience Tolmin Gorge without the crowds.

 Is Tolmin Gorge Worth It?

 We visited both Tolmin Gorge and Vintgar Gorge and the four of us unanimously agree that Vintgar Gorge was our favorite.
 Vintgar is longer, more spectacular, more fun to visit, and easier to get to.

 We enjoyed the visit to Tolmin Gorge.
 Some parts were great, like the short walk to the stunning, narrow gorge.
 The view from Devil’s Bridge is nice too, if you don’t mind the strenuous uphill walk to get here.
-Bear’s Head didn’t wow us and since we didn’t enter Dante’s Cave, we can’t really comment on whether or not that was worth it.
+Bear’s Head didn’t wow us and we didn’t enter Dante’s Cave so we can’t comment on whether or not that was worth it.

 This is the kind of place that’s great to visit if you are already going to be in the area.
 If you have plans to road trip through here, or visit Bovec and the Soca River valley, then adding Tolmin Gorge into your day is a great idea.
 However, I wouldn’t drive out this way just to see Tolmin Gorge.

 If you only have the time and energy to visit one gorge, Vintgar Gorge is more spectacular, in our opinion.